What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 1) If you’ll travel Germany during COVID-19, I’d highly recommend installing the Corona Warn App.
 Contrary to what conspiracy theorists or other skeptics will have you believe, it doesn’t track your personal data and nor does the German government have any nefarious plans by promoting the widespread use of the app.
 It will simply alert you if you’ve been close to someone who reports a positive corona infection through the app and more importantly, inform you about what you need to do.

-2) For the latest COVID-19 developments in Germany, including risk assessment and number of cases across the country, see the Robert Koch Institute website.
+2) As the situation with corona and related restrictions changes so often, it’s important to stay on top of things when planning your travel in Germany.
+For the latest COVID-19 developments in Germany, including risk assessment and number of cases across the country, see the Robert Koch Institute website.
+Note, this information is also now available in the Corona Warn App.

 3) Visit Germany’s official government website for even more information.

-4) Note that COVID-19 regulations can vary by state.
-Check out the relevant state website for more up to date details.
+4) Just to make planning your travel in Germany even more complicated, know that COVID-19 regulations can vary by state.
+Check out the relevant state website for up to date details.

-5) Because of the pandemic, things can change fast.
-Make sure you get good travel insurance that will cover costs should you face a cancelled flight or whatnot.
+5) Make sure you get good travel insurance that will cover costs should you face a cancelled flight or whatnot.

 Good To Know About Travelling German During COVID-19